 In locations where retreat and escape for firefighters can be difficult, the drone provides critical real-time data and intel to assist in their survival.

 Drones are quickly becoming an indispensable tool for accident investigators.
 Investigation teams can quickly photograph a crime or accident scene to create 3D models.
-They can then open up roadways faster after an accident.
+Investigators can then open up roadways faster after an accident.

 Search and rescue